Anabel Anandhapriya – AHSI Online

 I am excited to combine my eclectic background of medical and dental experience into an augmented career with training in Health Care Informatics.
 I enjoy combining technology and information management for an efficient and safe patient care atmosphere.
 Clinical decision support and clinical practice guidelines in conjunction with the latest technology available have captured my attention and will be my focus during this next phase of my education.

 Zubin Khan was hired in Feb 2019 as an Information Systems Analyst for the Henry M Jackson Foundation for the Advancement of Military Medicine.
-He will be working in the department of U.S. Military HIV Research Program (MHRP).
+He was working in the department of U.S. Military HIV Research Program (MHRP).

 Zubin has completed his Bachelors of Engineering in the field of Information Technology from University of Pune, India.
 He has also successfully completed a diploma course in Computer Engineering.